yasinpeksen/JuuLCQoLMod/README.md

 ## How To Install The Mod
-1. Download the .dll file from Releases
+1. Download the .zip file from Releases
-2. Copy the .dll file to BepInEx plugins folder ("SteamLibrary\steamapps\common\Lethal Company\BepInEx\plugins")
+2. Unpack inside of the zip file to Lethal Company folder ("SteamLibrary\steamapps\common\Lethal Company")
 3. Run the game